 What does the interpretation of this term mean?

-Slide number 3
+Slide No. 3

 Slide number 5

-Slide number 6
+Slide No. 6

 IV.
-Setting the goals and objectives of the lesson
+Setting lesson goals and objectives

-Work on the epigraph for the lesson.
+Working on an epigraph for the lesson.

-Slide number 7
+Slide No. 7

 V. Work on the topic of the lesson

-V .1 Motivation for learning activities
+V.1.Motivation for learning activities

-V .2.
+V.2.
 Trial tasks

-(use learned under standard conditions)
+(use of what has been learned under standard conditions)

-V .3.
-Creative tasks
+V .3.Creative tasks

-(using what was learned in non-standard conditions)
+(use of what has been learned in non-standard conditions)

-1. The teacher's word
+1. Teacher's word

-2. Drawing up a comparative table "Folklore and Literature"
+2. Drawing up a comparative table “Folklore and literature”

 How are folklore and literary works created?

-Does it happen that you tell a fairy tale to a friend, and he corrects you, saying: "But I read, it was a little different there."
+Does it happen that you tell a fairy tale to a friend, and he corrects you, saying: “I read it, it was a little different.”
 Why is this happening?

 What genres (types) of folklore do you know?
 (Fairy tales, tales, epics, songs, proverbs, sayings)